 During the last academic and financial year, Year 7 entrance was again oversubscribed.
 There is now a much greater competition for all year groups within the school's vicinity however the school is achieving a very high level of subscription requests.
-Examination results for 2021 were excellent overall:
+Examination results for 2022 were again excellent overall:

 At A Level, results were good and better than national figures (estimates).
-The overall pass rate at A Level (A2) was 100%.
-These are very good outcomes for a 6th form with a genuinely comprehensive intake.
+The overall pass rate at A Level (A2) was 99% with over 66% of grades at A-B. These are very good outcomes for a 6th form with a genuinely comprehensive intake.